watzo/aksy/README.txt

 src/aksyosc/
     OSC support

+src/aksyfs
+    filesystem implementations, currently FUSE and FTP

 data

-    The *tools.py modules are generated from the data directory, which contains tab delimited system exclusive descriptions from which they are generated.
+    All *tools.py modules are generated from the data directory, which contains tab delimited system exclusive descriptions from which they are generated.

-    The script which takes care of this is generate_module.py
+	The script which takes care of this is generate_module.py; but now the API is stabilizing the code generation approach might be abandoned in the near future.

 data/z48